 Read here for advanced configurations.

 - How can I modify or add a network configuration with some custom options the web interface does not provide?

-- Starting with openmediavault version 5 systemd-networkd is used to configure the network.
+Starting with openmediavault version 5 systemd-networkd is used to configure the network.
+The interfaces file

 /etc/network/interfacesis controlled by openmediavault but not used anymore.
 To add network interfaces that are not configurable through the web interface or other options not present, use advanced settings.
 Alternatively write your own systemd-networkd configuration files.